rtaylor034/datapack-archive-finished/README.md

 Just a high-quality rewrite of a subset of SlimeCore v1.

 Documentation is provided in each functions respective gssen/functions/api/... path.

+Includes an [example API function](Packs/Gssentials/data/gssen/functions/api/myapifunction.mcfunction) to outline what is to be expected of documentation.<br>
+*This is more in-line with my current documentation standards, although it does not cover everything*

 Despite being in the "finished" archive, this pack is not finished (although it is stable), but it is a dependency of some finished packs.